20lives/dmote/doc/options-main.md

 Each heading in this document represents a recognized configuration key in the main body of a YAML file for a DMOTE variant.
 Other documents cover special sections of this one in more detail.

+## Parameter `split`

+If `true`, build two versions of the case: One for the right hand and a mirror image for the left hand.
+Threaded holes and other chiral components of the case are exempted from mirroring.

 ## Section `keys`

 Keys, that is keycaps and electrical switches, are not the main focus of this application, but they influence the shape of the case.